 Simple English definitions for legal terms

-Read a random definition: attorney general
+Read a random definition: confusion of debts

 Spending power: The government has the power to collect taxes and use that money to help the country.
 They can also give money to states, but only if the states follow certain rules.
 These rules have to be related to the program the money is for, and they can't be too strict or unfair.
 This is called the spending power.